Loathed New York City bus terminal is bound for an upgrade

 NEW YORK (AP) — New York City’s main bus terminal, long ridiculed for leaky ceilings, dirty bathrooms and frequent delays, could be in for a major overhaul.

-The Port Authority of New York and New Jersey unveiled a plan Thursday to rebuild and expand the embattled midtown Manhattan bus terminal.
+The Port Authority of New York and New Jersey unveiled a proposal Thursday to rebuild and expand the embattled midtown Manhattan bus terminal.

 “Everyone knows the bus terminal.
 Very few have anything good to say about it,” Port Authority Executive Director Rick Cotton said.
 “It is way past time that this building be replaced.”